justaszie/Bikeshare-Analysis/README.md

 - **TODO: Update link to clean dataset** [Data after my cleanup]() (note that it's a 1GB+ .csv file).
 See [clean dataset format](https://github.com/justaszie/Bikeshare-Analysis/tree/main#34-final-dataset).

 ### 1.4.
 Process
 I followed the analysis process provided by the Google program and adjusted it to my preferences.
-The overall process I followed had 6 phases:
+The overall process I followed had 4 phases:
-1. **Define** - read through guidance material and refined the specific business task for the project based on the guidance document
+1. **Define** - read through guidance material and refined the specific business problem for the project based on the guidance document
 2. **Prepare** - collected, evaluated, and cleaned the data using SQL to get it ready for analysis
-4. **Analyze** - defined relevant questions, ran SQL queries to answer them using the data, validated my hypotheses, and gained surprising insights
+4. **Analyze** - broken the business problem down into detailed questions to be answered with data, ran SQL queries to answer them, validated my hypotheses, and gained surprising insights.
 5. **Share** - created a business case presentation to share the insights with stakeholders, including using visualizations.
 The stakeholders in this case were the marketing director and the executive team of the fictional company

 ### 1.5 Data Tools